sara-alfakir/gson/UserGuide.md

 }
 ```

-However, sometimes you do need to create instance based on the actual parameterized type.
+However, sometimes you do need to build instance based on the actual parameterized type.
 In this case, you can use the type parameter being passed to the `createInstance` method.
 Here is an example:

 ```java
 public class Id<T> {